renato2110/my-custom-hooks/README.md

 # Notas

-This repository contains some React custom hooks for help me and how needs them.
+This repository contains some React custom hooks for help me and who needs them.

 And I dont want to write them again!